Key takeaways

 The bank also offers other business bank accounts and services, including checking accounts and payroll services.

-Despite its focus on business lines of credit, Wells Fargo is one of the largest SBA lenders in the United States.
+While its focus is on business lines of credit, Wells Fargo is also one of the largest SBA lenders in the United States.
+It even offers an SBA line of credit up to $50,000 for businesses under two years old.
 Wells Fargo SBA loans include:

 Pros